junxit/us-congress-bills-115/bill.md

 - **(5)** *Indian tribe* The term Indian tribe has the meaning given the term in section 4 of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
 5304).
 - **(6)** *Lidar* The term lidar means light detection and ranging.
 - **(7)** *Secretary* The term Secretary means the Secretary of the Interior, acting through the Director of the United States Geological Survey.
-- **(8)** *State* The term State means any unit of State government handling the identification, mapping, assessment, and research of landslide hazards or responding to landslide events, including—
+- **(8)** *State* The term State means any unit of State or Territorial government handling the identification, mapping, assessment, and research of landslide hazards or responding to landslide events, including—
   - **(A)** a State geological survey office;
   - **(B)** a State department of emergency response; and
   - **(C)** a State department of transportation.